I’m grateful to David Skegg for assisting with the writing of this explanatory document.

 Using the Energy Damage Model (EDM) and the Time Sequence Model (TSM) requires discipline

 The EDM draws our attention primarily to the fact that damage involves exposure of the Recipient to energy.
-As there is only a finite (and quite small) number of energy forms in the world around us it is clear there are only a few distinctly different types of Occurrence.
+As there is only a finite (and quite small) number of energy forms in the world around us it is clear there are only a few distinctly different processes (types of Occurrence) using these energy forms.
 This fact assists us to make sense of the otherwise apparently chaotic and complex subject of ‘accidents’.